oVirt/ovirt-site/source/feature/spicerelatedfeatures.html.md

 ### Dependencies / Related Features

 1. Fully functional and supported virt-viewer
+2. The ability to work with native and non-native USB support in the same guest (to support both virt-viewer and SPICEC for connecting to the same VM)

 ### Comments and Discussion

 Issues/Questions:

-1. Is server-side filtering support needed?
-2. USB support - today it is only on desktops.
+1. USB support - today it is only on desktops.
 Should it be supported on servers as well?
-3. Should we persist these options per VM?
+2. Should we persist the protocol options per VM?
-4. Today we have all the API needed to pass the number of monitors.
+3. Today we have all the API needed to pass the number of monitors.
 Are there any other flags needed for that feature (like amount of memory per-monitor)?
 If so, we will need to extend the API to support that.
-5. Installation/Packaging - will we package and install virt-viewer, or is that the responsibility of the user?
+4. Installation/Packaging - will we package and install virt-viewer, or will it be installed separately by the user?
+5. Do we have to support server-side USB filtering?

 <Category:Feature> <Category:Template>